KaushikSakre/-LLM-Based-Automated-Scoring-and-Feedback-for-Essays-in-the-Marathi-language/README.md

 # LLM-Based-Automated-Scoring-and-Feedback-System-for-Marathi-Essays

- Developed an LLM-based system to evaluate Marathi essays using rubric-aligned prompts and zero-shot scoring with LLaMA3 and Gemini.
+Built an LLM-powered AES system to evaluate essays in Marathi, addressing the lack of assessment tools for low-resource languages.
+The system scores essays based on coherence, connectedness, and language quality, and provides detailed, actionable feedback to support progressive learning.
+Human evaluations confirmed the system's reliability, with LLaMA3-70B-8192 excelling in scoring and Gemini-1.5-Flash delivering superior feedback.
+This work promotes educational equity by enabling inclusive evaluation across multilingual learners in India.